-Net revenue includes gross revenue less sales discounts and sales incentives, all of which require the Company to make estimates for the portion of these allowances that have yet to be credited or paid to customers.
+Net revenue includes gross revenue less sales discounts and sales incentives, all is measured as the amount of which require consideration the Company expects to make estimates receive in exchange for transferring goods or providing services and is recognized when performance obligations are satisfied under the portion terms of these allowances that have yet to be credited or paid to contracts with customers.
 The Company estimates these allowances based upon historical experience.